imrehorvath/ArduinoYun/README.md

 ### Performance loss

+Obviously the whole setup must be slower than the MCU only low level C/C++ code based solution.

-For realtime applications the bottleneck introduced by the serial communication/protocol between the MCU and the Linux chip might be a problem.
+Also the bottleneck introduced by the serial communication/protocol between the MCU and the Linux chip needs to be mentioned as well.

 ### Reliability